 Peanuts, blueberries, corn, potatoes, tomatoes, and more-here is a luscious collection of haiku celebrating foods native to the Americas.
 Brimming with imagination and fun, these poems capture the tasty essence of foods that have delighted, united, and enriched our lives for centuries.
 Exuberant illustrations bring to life the delicious spirit of the haiku, making Yum! ¡Mmm! ¡Qué Rico!
 America's Sproutings an eye-popping, mouth-watering treat.
 Open it and dig in!

-Watch a video webcast from the Library of Congress featuring Pat Mora and Illustrator receiving the 2007 Americas Award for Yum! ¡Mmm! ¡Qué Rico!
+Watch a video webcast from the Library of Congress featuring Pat Mora and Rafael López receiving the 2007 Américas Award for Yum! ¡Mmm! ¡Qué Rico!
 America's Sproutings.

-Lee & Low Books has produced a video of Pat Mora where she talks about her writing and in particular, her book Yum! ¡Mmm! ¡Qué Rico!
+Lee & Low Books has produced a video of Pat Mora where she talks about her writing and in particular, Yum! ¡Mmm! ¡Qué Rico!
 America's Sproutings.

 Highlighted Reviews

-Star"This inventive stew of food haiku celebrates the indigenous foods of the Americas." - starred review, Booklist
+Green star icon"This inventive stew of food haiku celebrates the indigenous foods of the Americas."—starred review, Booklist

 "Mora's descriptive poetry features wonderful word choices and gets it right to the essence of each food … What makes this collection especially memorable are López' bright, double-page paintings on wood panel, which vibrantly show children and families enjoying each food.
 Perfect for sharing as part of the curriculum or just for fun."— Book Links